seabassjh/bevy-kajiya/README.md

 spirv_headers = { git = "https://github.com/gfx-rs/rspirv.git", rev = "dae552c" }
 ```

-Lastly, the `.dll`s and `.so` libraries will need to be copied to the root of your bevy project, if you plan to pull in this crate as an external dependency.
+Lastly, the `.dll` and `.so` libraries will need to be copied to the root of your bevy project, if you plan to pull in this crate as an external dependency.

+## Bevy Setup

 `kajiya` does not support resizable windows yet.
 The window might be larger than anticipated due to the OS' DPI settings, so you may have to decrease the requested resolution.